mackey123/read-and-refer/README.md

 - Markdown
 - Python
 - Flask
+- Pymongo

 ## Testing
-For my testing I used the W3C validator the html in my project and for javascript I used Jshint and finally Jigsaw for my CSS.

 ## To test my code I did it in the following way

-- I ran the code through the three different validators for each of my three languages.
+- I ran the code through the  different validators for each of my languages.

 i.
 I would copy sections of code so as not to do a whole page and fix any problems within the section first.